 “A motion to suppress evidence presents an opportunity to cross-examine the arresting officer in a Nevada DUI case.
 A good Nevada DUI defense lawyer can often discover weaknesses in the district attorney’s case and use them to negotiate reduced charges or even get them dismissed outright.”

-If you were charged with a misdemeanor or felony DUI offense in Clark County, Washoe County, or elsewhere in the state of Nevada, our criminal defense lawyers invite you to contact us for a free consultation on how we fight to protect your constitutional rights and save your driver’s license.
+Facing misdemeanor or felony DUI offense charges in Las Vegas or elsewhere in the state of Nevada?
+Our criminal defense lawyers invite you to contact us for a free consultation on how we fight to protect your constitutional rights and save your driver’s license.

-Our caring Las Vegas, NV and Reno DUI lawyers know how to find weaknesses in the prosecutor’s case – including lack of reasonable suspicion and/or probable cause for a traffic stop and/or Nevada DUI arrest.
+Our Las Vegas DUI lawyers know how to find weaknesses in the prosecutor’s case – including lack of reasonable suspicion and/or probable cause for a traffic stop and/or Nevada DUI arrest.